Transia-RnD/XrplCSharp/README.md

 # Store this in a secure place!
 ```

-**Note:** You can use `Ripple.Keypairs` to sign transactions but `xrpl.c` also provides explicit methods for safely signing and submitting transactions.
-See [Transaction Signing](#transaction-signing) and [XRPL Transaction Methods](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.transaction.html#module-xrpl.transaction) for more information.
+**Note:** You can use `Ripple.Keypairs` to sign transactions but `XrplCSharp` also provides explicit methods for safely signing and submitting transactions.
+See [Transaction Signing](#transaction-signing) and [XRPL Transaction Methods](https://XrplCSharp.readthedocs.io/en/stable/source/xrpl.transaction.html#module-xrpl.transaction) for more information.

 ### Serialize and sign transactions

-To securely submit transactions to the XRP Ledger, you need to first serialize data from JSON and other formats into the [XRP Ledger's canonical format](https://xrpl.org/serialization.html), then to [authorize the transaction](https://xrpl.org/transaction-basics.html#authorizing-transactions) by digitally [signing it](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.core.keypairs.html?highlight=sign#xrpl.core.keypairs.sign) with the account's private key.
-The `xrpl.c` library provides several methods to simplify this process.
+To securely submit transactions to the XRP Ledger, you need to first serialize data from JSON and other formats into the [XRP Ledger's canonical format](https://xrpl.org/serialization.html), then to [authorize the transaction](https://xrpl.org/transaction-basics.html#authorizing-transactions) by digitally [signing it](https://XrplCSharp.readthedocs.io/en/stable/source/xrpl.core.keypairs.html?highlight=sign#xrpl.core.keypairs.sign) with the account's private key.
+The `XrplCSharp` library provides several methods to simplify this process.

-Use the [`xrpl.transaction`](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.transaction.html) module to sign and submit transactions.
+Use the [`xrpl.transaction`](https://XrplCSharp.readthedocs.io/en/stable/source/xrpl.transaction.html) module to sign and submit transactions.
 The module offers three ways to do this:

-* [`safe_sign_and_submit_transaction`](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.transaction.html#xrpl.transaction.safe_sign_and_submit_transaction) — Signs a transaction locally, then submits it to the XRP Ledger.
+* [`safe_sign_and_submit_transaction`](https://XrplCSharp.readthedocs.io/en/stable/source/xrpl.transaction.html#xrpl.transaction.safe_sign_and_submit_transaction) — Signs a transaction locally, then submits it to the XRP Ledger.
 This method does not implement [reliable transaction submission](https://xrpl.org/reliable-transaction-submission.html#reliable-transaction-submission) best practices, so only use it for development or testing purposes.

-* [`safe_sign_transaction`](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.transaction.html#xrpl.transaction.safe_sign_transaction) — Signs a transaction locally.
+* [`safe_sign_transaction`](https://XrplCSharp.readthedocs.io/en/stable/source/xrpl.transaction.html#xrpl.transaction.safe_sign_transaction) — Signs a transaction locally.
 This method **does  not** submit the transaction to the XRP Ledger.

-* [`send_reliable_submission`](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.transaction.html#xrpl.transaction.send_reliable_submission) — An implementation of the [reliable transaction submission guidelines](https://xrpl.org/reliable-transaction-submission.html#reliable-transaction-submission), this method submits a signed transaction to the XRP Ledger and then verifies that it has been included in a validated ledger (or has failed to do so).
+* [`send_reliable_submission`](https://XrplCSharp.readthedocs.io/en/stable/source/xrpl.transaction.html#xrpl.transaction.send_reliable_submission) — An implementation of the [reliable transaction submission guidelines](https://xrpl.org/reliable-transaction-submission.html#reliable-transaction-submission), this method submits a signed transaction to the XRP Ledger and then verifies that it has been included in a validated ledger (or has failed to do so).
 Use this method to submit transactions for production purposes.

 ```csharp